open-ephys/commutator-docs/_sources/coax-commutator/developer-guide/index.rst.txt

 open ephys products.
 It is used in many of the following guides for controlling and automating the commutator.

+* Enable/disable the commutator
+* Command the commutator to rotate
+* Change the speed of commutator's speed of rotation
+* Toggle the LED Feedback function
+* Query the commutator's current settings

 Assembly
 *************************************************